The Simplest Sales Secret: Why “Eating Your Own Dog Food” Beats Every Sophisticated Strategy.

 2. [3] Between 2008 to 2010 I did some tests with groups of 30 participants about that subject.
 The results were that very young people tend to ask too little money, older people tend to ask too much in price negotiations for work.

-Past experiences in market research – our personal history and decision taking
+Forecasting and Storytelling – our personal history and decision taking

 Ulrike Malmendier and Jessica Wachter show in their paper how long time experience correlates with investment decisions.
 People with long experience include old information in their judgments.
 Do they make better predictions?
 The study has no answer for that.